codio-c5/C5-Development/.guides/content/Meetup--Substitution-Ciphers-and-Attack-Scenarios--33ae.md

   </figure>

-## Calling All Cryptanalysts: How would you crack it?
+## Calling All Cryptanalysts: How Would You Crack It?
 What approach would you take to solve each scenario?